know-how

 A sugar season

-There are 4,000 varieties of sugar cane, of which only 29 are AOC-approved (since 2020).
-At maturity, the cane stalk can reach 4 m in height, at which point harvesting can begin.
+There are 4,000 varieties of sugarcane, of which only 29 are approved by the AOC (since 2020).
+When fully mature, the sugarcane stalk can reach 4 metres in height, at which point the harvest can begin.
 It takes place once a year, generally from January to July, using harvesters.

 Weighing